alminkaric/spring-batch-example-1/README.md

 11,Bill,Bones,1003,2021-11-30,3800.00
 ```

+## TODO:
+- write some junit tests (for validators and dbwriter)
+- add javadoc
+- improve the code (refactor, add final and static keywords, add more comments)

 ## How to run the application
 - clone the project into desired folder
 - run `mvn clean install` in the terminal (java 8 and maven are required for that)